Pothos in water root rot is a common problem that appears when you try to propagate pothos cuttings in water.

 – Low Light

-Pothos need bright, indirect sunlight in order to grow well.
+Pothos need bright, indirect sunlight to grow well.
 If they are not getting enough light, they will begin turning yellow and their growth will be stunted.
 When you are growing pothos in water, make sure to put the water container in a well-lit spot.
 This will increase the growth of your plants and will also kill any germs and bacteria in the water.

 – Using Too Much Fertiliser